HuijieL/Competition-analysis-Skills/README.md

 # Skills
 Ben's AI skills set.
-Grow myself by using AI.
+improve myself by using AI.